rmullally/BubbleSort/README.md

 In my Main Class, I create a random array of 10 integers and sort them using the iterative sort, using the "bubbleSort" Object (this sorts them iteratively, not recursively).
 Then I created another random array of 10 integers and sorted them using the recursive sort, with the "bubbleSortRecursive" function.

 # How to run Sorts.java
+I assume you have the Java Development Kit installed on your machine, so you will just run this like any other java program:
+1. Open the command prompt in the directory containing "Main.java" and "Sorts.java".
+2. Compile the Main class by typing: "javac Main.java" and hit enter in the command prompt.
+3. Now that the program is compiled, run it by typing "java Main" and hit enter.